slowernews/hamster-system/README.md

 - subproject (derived from OO programming): **.**

-    	Inside @projects you store .subprojects:
+    	Inside #bundle folders or @project folders, you store @project.subprojects: e.g: @house in portugal.building permit
-        e.g: .building permit

-- folder (each nesting level): **-**
+- folder: **-**

-    	Inside .subprojects you store -folders:
+    	Inside @project.subprojects you store -folders:
         e.g: -plans

 ---
 ### Naming:

-- to reduce unnecessary nesting and memorization, merge folders:
+- always reduce unnecessary nesting and memorization by merging folders:

-        e.g: When having just one or two folders inside a folder, join them and reduce nesting.
         Use: @house in portugal.building permit
         Instead of: @house in portugal / .building permit

-        When the folder name is too generalist, add anterior nesting name(s) for context: e.g: -drawings-sections
-        e.g: -drawings-details-wall
+        Use: -drawings-details-wall
+        Instead of: -drawings / -details / -wall

 - name your files using a system that fits you<sup id="refnote2"> [2](#footnote2)</sup>.
 Hints: